Are you into science?

 Financial aid implications for community college students

 Since this course is not offered directly by CMCC or SMCC, it is not counted toward your credit load for financial aid purposes.
 Therefore, at this point in time, we recommend you take this course in addition to your normal courses so as not to reduce your load in a way that would affect your financial aid package.
-This may change for Spring 2019.
-Please see your school’s Financial Aid office.
+Please see your school’s Financial Aid office for details.

 Q: Do I still have to do work for the course during my school’s vacation days?